confluentinc/examples/security/rbac/docs/index.rst

 -  Client authentication:

    - In production: use either Kerberos or mTLS for client authentication; do not use the token service which is meant only for internal communication between Confluent components.
-   - In this demo: for simplicity, ``bender`` uses the token service for client authentication, e.g. bender.properties uses ``sasl.mechanism=OAUTHBEARER``.
+   - In this demo: for simplicity, ``bender`` uses the token service for client authentication, e.g. bender.properties uses ``sasl.mechanism=OAUTHBEARER``, but do not do this in production.

 ==================